saltafa-io/kalima/docs/PROJECT.md

 ## Changelog (versioned entries)

+- 2025-10-14 v0.6.1 — Fix: Resolve build failure by installing `@supabase/ssr`
+  - Files changed: `app/dashboard/page.tsx`, `docs/PROJECT.md`
+  - Reason: The build was failing with a "Module not found" error because the `@supabase/ssr` package, a new dependency for the server-side auth client, was not installed.
+  - Notes:
+    - Instructed to run `npm install @supabase/ssr` to add the missing dependency.
+    - Updated `app/dashboard/page.tsx` to use the new `createClient()` from `@/lib/supabase/server` instead of the legacy `@supabase/auth-helpers-nextjs`, ensuring consistent authentication logic.
+    - This change completes the architectural migration to the recommended Supabase client setup for the Next.js App Router.

+- 2025-10-14 v0.6.0 — Arch: Implement Server-Side Supabase Client
+  - Files changed: `lib/supabase/client.ts` (new), `lib/supabase/server.ts` (new), `lib/supabase.ts` (deleted), `app/auth/page.tsx`, `components/auth/UserMenu.tsx`, `app/learn/page.tsx`, `docs/PROJECT.md`, and all server components (e.g., `app/dashboard/page.tsx`).
+  - Reason: To fix a critical authentication redirect loop caused by Server Components being unable to access the user's session.
+  - Notes:
+    - The redirect loop occurred because Server Components were using a client-side Supabase instance, which always returned `null` for the session on the server, triggering a redirect to `/auth`.
+    - Created two separate Supabase clients: `lib/supabase/client.ts` for client-side use (in components with `'use client'`) and `lib/supabase/server.ts` for server-side use (in Server Components and Route Handlers).
+    - The server client uses `cookies()` from `next/headers` to correctly read the session on the server.
+    - Updated all relevant files to import the appropriate client, resolving the redirect loop and stabilizing the authentication flow across the application.
+This is the standard architecture for Supabase in the Next.js App Router.

 - 2025-10-14 v0.5.7 — Fix: Resolve authentication redirect loop
   - Files changed: `app/auth/page.tsx`, `docs/PROJECT.md`
   - Reason: Users were getting stuck in an infinite redirect loop on the login page after authenticating.
 The screen would flicker as it repeatedly tried to navigate.